vmware-archive/postfacto/README.md

 ### Easily deployable

-You can deploy your own Postfacto to [Pivotal Web Services](#pivotal-web-services) and stay in control of your own data.
+You can deploy your own Postfacto to [Pivotal Web Services](#pivotal-web-services) or [Pivotal Cloud Foundry](#pivotal-cloud-foundry) and stay in control of your own data.

 ## Development